The bottom line for most field service companies is delivering your goods and services on time.

-FTF, sometimes referred to as ‘rework level’, is a metric that measures the performance of a mobile services provider.
-In general terms, it tracks the percentage of jobs which are completed satisfactorily the first time.
+FTF, sometimes referred to as a ‘rework' or 'resolution' level, is a metric that’s commonly used to measure the performance of a mobile services provider.
+In general terms, it tracks the percentage of jobs completed satisfactorily the first time.

-This means a mobile worker has turned up on time and delivered the required item or service to a satisfactory standard.
-It’s job done - with no additional tasks required.
+This means a worker has turned up on time and delivered the required item or service to a satisfactory standard.
+It’s job done - no additional tasks or return trips required.

 So the higher the FTF percentage is, the better a mobile workforce is performing.
 If it starts to dip, it’s an early indicator of underlying issues that need fixing.

-FTF is just one of the KPIs (Key Performance Indicators) that are commonly used by field service businesses.
-Tracking this type of information is made easier by the move to digital management processes.
+FTF is just one of the KPIs (Key Performance Indicators) that are typically used by field service businesses.
+Collecting this type of information has been made easier by the use of digital management tracking tools.

 How do I apply FTF to my business?

-The exact definition of a First Time Fix will depend on the specific nature of your operation.
-For some mobile services, it’s simply not realistic to expect every job will be done in one visit.
+The way that a First Time Fix rate is applied to a business will depend on the specific nature of the operation.
+For some businesses, it’s simply not realistic to expect every job to be done in one visit.

 So you need to decide how you’re going to define what constitutes ‘first-time’ completion, as well as what you classify as a ‘fix’.
-By properly defining these indicators, you can get reliable data on performance.
+What are the potential problems and which of these can be resolved?